longbowrocks/test-github-merge-behavior/README.md

 # test-github-merge-behavior
 GitHub PR diffs are based on common ancestor, not line-by-line diff.

+What makes for a good branching strategy?

+* It's easy to answer "what is deployed?".
+If you know the version of your application in an environment, you can easily browse the code for that version in github.
+* Main branch stays "up to date".
+Github search only indexes trunk.
+If you don't want to host your own search, make sure all (or nearly all) features go through main.
+* It's easy to merge new features from main into each maintained version of your application.

 This repo will allow me to experiment and find the most maintainable way to have two long-lived branches share *some* changes.

 My test cases are below.